Tevairoa: Geography

 Motu Tevairoa is the second largest island in the Bora Bora group.

 History

 Administration

 The island is part of Bora Bora Commune.

 Demographics

 Tevairoa, the main village of the island, is on the south corner.

 Tourism

-The Island hosts the Pearl Beach Resort.
+The Island hosts the Le Bora Bora by Pearl Resorts.

 Transportation

 After arriving in Fa'a'ā International Airport, an Air Tahiti inter-island flight (50 minutes) will bring you to Bora Bora Airport.

 You will need to board the airline's catamaran shuttle to Vaitape, where you can hire a boat to Toopua.

 Conrad Hilton resort operates a helipad on the island.